ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst

 - These is random mixing of the UW population (unless :math:`\alpha` parameter is not equal to one or correlated mixing structure is introduced)

 - The transmission probability is homogenous across demographic groups.
-Students and staff are equally likely to be exposed with covid-19.
+Students and staff are equally likely to be exposed and infected with covid-19.

 This cause model document so far is limited in that it currently: